core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Third party Commissioning Tool (CT) registers registree-ep with RD.

 The CT sends a Request to the RD accompanied by a CBOR Web Token (CWT).
 To prevent ambiguities, the URI of an authorized request cannot contain the ep= or the d= parameters which are specified in the CWT.
 When these parameters are present in the URI, the request is rejected with CoAP response code 4.00 (bad request).
-In {{fig-CT}}, the  CWT authorizes the CT to register the registree-ep by specifying the new certificate identifier, Fairhair_08:07:06:05:04:03:02:01, of the CT in the “sub” claim.
+The CWT of {{fig-CT}} authorizes the CT to register the registree-ep by specifying the certificate identifier, Fairhair_08:07:06:05:04:03:02:01, of the CT in the “sub” claim.
 Next to the certificate identifier of the CT, the CWT needs to specify the security identifier of the registree-ep.
 The new “rd_epn” claim is used to specify the value of the certificate identifier Fairhair_01:02:03:04:05:06:07:08, of the registree-ep.
 The CWT may contain the optional new “rd_sct” claim to assign a sector name to the registree-ep.

 ~~~~
 The claim set is represented in CBOR diagnostic notation